Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Unphysical operators

 The last class of unphysical operators arises because our infrared rearrangement breaks gauge invariance in intermediate steps of the calculation.
 At the renormalizable level this method generates one gauge-variant operator corresponding to a gluon-mass term, i.e.,

-The ``gluon mass'', $m_{\text{IRA}}$, is completely artificial and drops out of all physical results.
+The ``gluon mass'', $m_{\text{IRA}}$, is completely artificial and drops out of all physical results, and $Z_{\text{IRA}}$ is an additional renormalisation constant~\cite{Chetyrkin:1997fm}.
 At the non-renormalizable level the one-loop insertions of the dimension-five and dimension-six operators can also induce gauge-invariant operators that are relics of the infrared rearrangement.
-For our calculation, the only relevant one is the operator
+For our calculation, the only relevant ones are the following three